Cais/ground-floor/readme.txt

 ==== readme.txt ====
-Updated April 13, 2014
+Updated November 1, 2014

 === Contents ===
 * Items of Note
 * F.A.Q.
-* TO-DO
+* Internal Code Conventions
 * Review Tickets

 === Items of Note ===
 * This Theme does not use Custom Header Images
-* Functions prefixed with 'bns_' are common to all themes created by myself and are representative of their home pages at http://BuyNowShop.com/themes/
 * Posts without titles can be reached by clicking on the linked 'Comment' reference
 * Posts without titles and password protected will not have a direct link to the single view of the post.
 * Author email link will only appear on 'author.php' rendered pages if their website URL has been added to their profile.